 The Flame Towers are one of the most famous, attractions in the city.
 The trio skyscrapers are the tallest in the city and the country with 182meters, and they host the Fairmont hotel, offices and apartments.

-Located on the top of the hill right next to the funicular they offer spectacular views of the city and also very convenient for exploring all the tourist attractions.
+Located on the top of the hill right next to the funicular they offer spectacular views of the city and are also very convenient for exploring all the tourist attractions.

 Visit the Heydar Aliyev Cultural Centre

 Heydar Aliyev Cultural Centre which is a little further out from the city centre.
-The centre is named after Heydar Aliyev, the first secretary of Soviet Azerbaijan and president of Azerbaijan Republic from October 1993 to October 2003.
+The centre is named after Heydar Aliyev, the first secretary of Soviet Azerbaijan and president of the Azerbaijan Republic from October 1993 to October 2003.

 The Center houses a conference hall (auditorium), a gallery hall and a museum.
 The exhibition that was available when we went was the automobile collection of Heydar Aliyev.